 Climate proofing in CBNE business – managing risks in an era of increasing uncertainty

-Various approaches will be explored covering the four areas of social organization (e.g. providing insurance services), ecology (e.g. more pest or weather resilient species and planting arrangements), economics (e.g. business diversification) and physical or technological infrastructure (e.g. virtual marketing).
+Various approaches were explored covering the four areas of social organization (e.g. providing insurance services), ecology (e.g. more pest or weather resilient species and planting arrangements), economics (e.g. business diversification) and physical or technological infrastructure (e.g. virtual marketing).

-ASEAN is also invited to provide the institution’s perspective on the emerging responses to the forest and farm sector affected by climate change.
+ASEAN was also invited to provide the institution’s perspective on the emerging responses to the forest and farm sector affected by climate change.

-The session is being organized by FAO Forest Farm Facility (FFF), particularly the International Institute for Environment and Development (IIED), the Asian Farmers Association (AFA) and the ASEAN Center for Biodiversity (ACB)
+The session was organized by FAO Forest Farm Facility (FFF), particularly the International Institute for Environment and Development (IIED), the Asian Farmers Association (AFA) and the ASEAN Center for Biodiversity (ACB)

-The session will be in panel presentation format and entrepreneurs will be invited to provide their own responses about their own innovations or initiatives to become more climate resilient.
+The session was held in panel presentation format and entrepreneurs were invited to provide their own responses about their own innovations or initiatives to become more climate resilient.